koo5/AutoNomic-pyco/README.md

 https://github.com/odipar/spread/
 https://github.com/unisonweb/unison

+AutoNomic originally started as part of project tauchain (http://www.idni.org/), and while Ohad Asor decided to pursue a different formalism (MSOL?), AutoNomic continues with the ideas of FOL + MLTT.

 ### pyin/pyco
 the AutoNomic-pyco repo currently serves as a sort of stable branch, while development happens in "univar".